Nisha-p009/Interactive-boxes-frontend-project/README.md

 # 🎨 Interactive Offer's card UI

-This project was built as part of a frontend developer task to demonstrate **HTML, CSS, and JavaScript** skills.
+This project was built as part of a frontend development task to demonstrate **HTML, CSS, and JavaScript** skills.

 ## 📌 Features Implemented
 - Interactive **product offer card** with multiple options (1 Unit, 2 Units, 3 Units).